themintchoco/tp/docs/UserGuide.md

 Examples:
 * `student delete 2` deletes the student with the ID of 2.
 * `student delete John Doe` deletes the student with the name `John Doe`.

-#### Restoring a deleted student: `student restore`

-Undoes a deletion of a student.

-Format: `student restore STUDENT_IDENTIFIER`

-* Restores the student with the specified `STUDENT_IDENTIFIER`. `STUDENT_IDENTIFIER` can be either the student's ID or full name.
-* This can only restore a student that has been deleted if the app has not been closed since deletion.

-Examples:
-* `student delete 1` followed by `student restore 1` before the app is closed will restore the deleted student.

 --------------------------------------------------------------------------------------------------------------------